harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/upgrade-nextgen-cd.md

 ## What's happening to the FirstGen CD product?

-The Harness FirstGen CD module will be phased out and will reach End of Life (EOL) in about 12 months.
+The Harness FirstGen CD module will be phased out and will reach End of Life (EOL) in about 4/1/2024.

 ### Timeline
 The FirstGen to NextGen CD upgrade will occur on the following dates:

+- 1/1/2023: Harness First Gen will be in maintenance mode.
-- 1/1/2023.
-This is maintenance mode.
-No new features will be added and no new bugs and security issues will be fixed.
+  - No new features will be added.
+  - The Security and Bug fixes will continue to be addressed

 - 10/1/2023.
-End of SMP releases.
+End of SMP releases
+  - Harness will no longer publish new versions of the Self Hosted Harness Platform for Current Gen
+  - Only Harness Next Gen versions will be released in our SMP releases.

 - 1/1/2024.
 End of support for FirstGen CD.
+  - Harness Support will no longer be taking support requests for the First Gen CD Product.
+  - Security Fixes will still be addressed however, product defects will not be.

 - 4/1/2024.
 FirstGen SaaS product shutdown.
+  - Harness Delegates will no longer register with Harness SaaS
+  - User's will no longer be able to use the Harness First Gen UI to perform CD Deployment Tasks.
+  - Trigger's will fail as the webhook URL will be deprecated
+  - The default experience for signing into Harness will be Harness CD Next Gen.

 As a first step towards that change, starting January 1st, 2023, Harness will no longer accept feature/enhancement requests and releasing new features for the FirstGen CD module.

 Harness will continue to support the FirstGen CD module and ensure the current system remains reliable.
 Support includes any customer found product defects and security issues.

 ## What's new in Harness NextGen?